Program overview

 Graduates of the Library & Information Technician program can pursue a variety of career paths in Canada, including:

-- Children Services Technician: Develops and implements programs for children, promoting literacy and library engagement.
+• Children Services Technician: Develop and implement programs for children, promoting literacy and library engagement.

-These roles highlight the diverse opportunities available to graduates, allowing them to contribute significantly to the library and information sector.
+These roles highlight the diverse opportunities available to graduates, emphasizing the importance of lifelong learning and professional development in the library field.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.